Convex Hulls of Grassmannians and Combinatorics of Symmetric Hypermatrices: Abstract

 \section{Abstract}

 It is known that the complex Grassmannian of $k$-dimensional subspaces can be identified with the set of projection matrices of rank $k$.
 It is also classically known that the convex hull of this set is the set of Hermitian matrices with eigenvalues between $0$ and $1$ and summing to $k$.
 We give a new proof of this fact.
 We also give an existence theorem for a certain combinatorial class of hypermatrices by a similar argument.
+This existence theorem can be rewritten into an existence theorem for a uniform weighted hypergraph with given weighted degree sequence.